loanstreet/deploy-scripts/README.md

 sh install.sh reactjs /path/to/reactjs/project
 ```

-Follow the instructions from the installer
+Follow the instructions given by the installer

 # Automated Testing
 The project contains automated testing to verify that deployments don't break when new changes are made to deploy-scripts.

-Since deployments work over ssh, running the test requires you to add your own SSH public key to the $HOME/.ssh/authorized_keys file in your home directory.
+**Since deployments work over ssh, running the tests requires you to add your own SSH public key to the $HOME/.ssh/authorized_keys file in your home directory.**

 ```bash
 cat $HOME/.ssh/id_rsa.pub >> $HOME/.ssh/authorized_keys
 ```

-Currently, deployments for the following project-types can be tested
+Currently, deployments for the following project types can be tested

 ```bash
 # Java